KFSM-TV: History

 In 1969, the FCC barred common ownership of newspapers and broadcasting outlets.
 Donrey owned one other newspaper/broadcasting cluster, the Las Vegas Review-Journal and KORK-AM-FM-TV.
 While Reynolds was able to get grandfathered protection for his Las Vegas cluster, he was unable to get it for his flagship cluster in Fort Smith.
-As a result, the KFSA stations were sold off, with channel 5 going to Buford Television on May 31, 1973 and renamed KFSM-TV (after the airport designation for Fort Smith Regional Airport).
+As a result, the KFSA stations were sold off, with channel 5 going to Buford Television on May 31, 1973, and renamed KFSM-TV (after the airport designation for Fort Smith Regional Airport).
 The station was purchased by The New York Times Company in 1979, and subsequently became that company's second station after WREG-TV in Memphis.

 Aside from KNAC's brief time on-the-air, KFSA/KFSM was the only station in Fort Smith for 18 years.
 However, the Fayetteville area was served by KGTO (TV) in the late-1960s and 1970s.
 The station lost its CBS affiliation when KFPW-TV (now KHBS) signed on in 1971.
 It lost ABC in 1978 when KFPW-TV surrendered its CBS affiliation to new sign-on KLMN-TV (now KFTA-TV).
 KFSM swapped affiliations with KLMN in 1980 and became a CBS affiliate, which it remains today.
 This was due to the network searching for stronger affiliates in the Fort Smith market.
-At some point in March/April 2010, KFSM added MyNetworkTV to its second digital subchannel.
+On September 28, 2009, KFSM added MyNetworkTV to its second digital subchannel.
 Previously, the subchannel had served as a local news repeat channel.
 The area's original MyNetworkTV affiliate, KPBI-CA, which was repeated on full-power KPBI, went silent after its owner Equity Media Holdings went bankrupt.
 Full-power KPBI, at one point a standalone RTV affiliate, officially became KFSM's sister station on January 5, 2012, with an FCC "failing station" waiver and changed its call letters to KXNW; at that time, KXNW dropped all remaining RTV programming in favor of a simulcast of KFSM-DT2, which had for a while also carried a part-time affiliation with Antenna TV in addition to its primary MyNetworkTV affiliation (until Antenna TV was ultimately segregated out onto its own dedicated sub-channel via KFSM-DT3, as of spring 2016).

 The New York Times Company sold its entire broadcasting division, including KFSM, to Local TV in 2007.
 During the analog television era, KFSM was the only big three affiliate that did not need a second full-power station to reach the entire market.

 KFSM logo, used from 1997 to 2019.
 The "5" has been in use since 1989; the italicized version shown in the infobox was adopted after Tegna took control.

 On September 1, 2010, the FCC granted KFSM a construction permit for a fill-in translator in Van Buren on channel 24.
 KFSM operated a low-power analog translator, K62DQ (channel 62), licensed to Fayetteville with a transmitter in Johnson along I-540/US 62/US 71.
 It had a construction permit to air on channel 44, but its license was cancelled on May 4, 2012.